croservices/cro/docs/reference/cro-websocket-message.md

 emits more than one value) or during Message parsing(if the first Message frame is not final).

-## body-byte-stream

-`body-byte-stream` is a Supply that emits `Blob`s.
-It may be used to process Payload of every frame in distinct manner, however it is much more convenient to use `body-blob` or `body-text` methods for an access to the Message payload.

 # Methods

 ## new

-The class may be instantiated with "short-cut" `new` calls or in a default way(specifying each attribute).
+The class may be instantiated with "shortcut" `new` calls or in a default way (specifying each attribute).
 Such constructors can take `Blob`, `Str` and `Supply`, that can be used as follows:

     my $m1 = Cro::WebSocket::Message.new('Single-frame Message with a text string and Text opcode');
     my $m2 = Cro::WebSocket::Message.new('Single-frame Message with a Blob and Binary opcode'.encode);
     my $m3 = Cro::WebSocket::Message.new(supply { emit "Multi-frame message"; emit "With binary opcode"; });

+In the case that a body serializer is being used, then any object that these can handle may be passed.

 Message instance can be also created as